 I think you can go ahead and downgrade on this [if] you feel like taking to neutral.
-I've seen enough of [the InfoSpace Chairman's] alleged sleazery [sic] that I'm officially not comfortable with him still involved with co. . . .
+I've seen enough of [the InfoSpace Chairman's] alleged sleazery [sic] that I'm officially not comfortable with him still involved with co. .

+. .
 I would actually forward this to [Merrill Lynch research management] - they may insist that you cut it.

-Merrill Lynch's research reports on InfoSpace dated July 11, August 7, September 15, October 9, October 23, October 25, October 26, October 31, November 6, November 7, and December 20, 2000, and January 8 and January 9, 2001, were contrary to the analysts' privately expressed negative views as described above, and did not disclose those contrary views, including Blodget's concerns about the InfoSpace Chairman's conduct and continuing management of the company.
-Nor did these reports disclose that a Merrill Lynch analyst had expressed concern that the market would not react favorably to a proposed InfoSpace transaction and had advised InfoSpace against entering into that transaction.
-As a result, these research reports were fraudulent.
+The InfoSpace research reports dated July 11, August 7, September 15, October 9, October 23, October 25, October 26, October 31, November 6, November 7, and December 20, 2000, and January 8 and January 9, 2001, were contrary to the privately expressed negative views as described above.